 In fact, 71% of consumers who have had a good social media service experience with a brand are likely to recommend it to others.

 Maximize conversational tone in content

-To encourage commenting and shares among users, try to engage clients in interesting conversations.
+To grow engagement and encourage commenting and shares among users, try to engage clients in interesting conversations.
 It’s not about the number of replies as much as it’s about the quality of the conversation so that people have a reason to return and share their thoughts.

 Feature topics that are industry relevant, introduce new trends, or share conversation topics that mirror what clients talk about in the salon day-to-day.
 Keep questions or content focused on a purpose that’s important to your salon and clients, and definitely respond to any customer complaints or feedback as quickly as possible.

 63% of customers actually expect companies to offer customer service via their social media channels, and 90% of social media users have already used social media as a way to communicate with a brand or business.

 Most people are very visual.
 When scrolling through their Facebook timeline, they are attracted to images and video first.
 Upload photos from your salon using a tablet or phone to offer personalized view of a “day in the life” of your salon and encourage clients to do the same after their style appointments or treatments.